baurzhan-kenzhemukhanov/MonolithicAdventureGame-Homework-1/docs/docs/Readme.md

 4. Well-structured separation of game mechanics

 ## Class Structure Meaning
 The refactored classes follow SOLID principles, improving maintainability, testability, and extensibility.
 By separating concerns, each class has a single responsibility, reducing complexity.
-Interfaces decouple dependencies, enabling modular design and easy feature additions like new enemies, items, or mechanics without affecting existing code.
+Interfaces decouple dependencies, enabling modular design and easy feature additions like new rivals, items, or mechanics without affecting existing code.

 ## Running the Game
 ```java